malfter/ansible-role-fstab_mounts/README.md

 This Ansible role was created by me in order to easier manage a couple of different programs who all need to create entries in `/etc/fstab` in a specific order, and are therefore somewhat dependent on each other.
-This role can create the following types of mounts:
+This role can create the following types of `fstab` mount entries:

-- Boot drives
+- Boot mounts
-- Normal drives
+- Normal mounts
-- Encrypted drives
+- Encrypted mounts
   - With options for loading the decryption keys from a remote host.
-- Pooled drives (using [mergerfs][1] for pooling).
+- Pooled mounts (using [mergerfs][1] for pooling).

 ### Important Note
-This Ansible role is not really "automatic", since it is necessary to perform a few manual steps before this role can be run (like creating a filesystem on the drives).
+This Ansible role is not really "automatic", since it is necessary to perform a few manual steps before this role can be run (like creating a filesystem on the drives which are to be mounted).
 So this is designed more as a method of "record keeping" which drives that are present on each system, and where they are mounted.
 By version managing your configs you can easily track the hardware changes made to your systems.

 At the end of this README there are some guides for the manual steps that are necessary, so you may know what is going on at a more detailed level.